arksys-os/affinity-on-linux/README.md

 One of the big projects that permit to run Windows software on Linux is [WINE](https://en.wikipedia.org/wiki/Wine_(software)) a free and open-source compatibility layer to allow application software and computer games developed for Microsoft Windows to run on Unix-like operating systems.

-Because there are many Windows apps and very different one from an other, with dependencies, fonts, frameworks configure WINE is a very difficult job.
-So for that reason graphical Wine prefix and managers has emerged some examples are [Bottles](https://usebottles.com/), [rum](https://gitlab.com/xkero/rum), [Play On Linux](https://www.playonlinux.com/en/) or [Proton](https://github.com/ValveSoftware/Proton) to play Steam games on Linux-based operating system.
+Because there are many Windows applications and they are very different from each other, with dependencies, fonts, frameworks, configuring WINE is a very difficult job.
+For this reason graphical Wine prefixes and managers have emerged, some examples for apps are [Bottles](https://usebottles.com/), [rum](https://gitlab.com/xkero/rum), [CrossOver](https://www.codeweavers.com/crossover/) and for gaming [Lutris](https://lutris.net/), [Play On Linux](https://www.playonlinux.com/en/) or [Proton](https://github.com/ValveSoftware/Proton) to play Steam games on Linux-based operating systems.

 ## Requeriments to execute the script:
+- This script is only for Arch Linux (Right now) crated from
 - Download affinity apps executables (.exe) from the [official website](https://affinity.serif.com/en-us/).
 There are trial version and the payment is only one time (better than PhotoShop).
 - Copy .winmd files from Windows 10/11 "C:/windows/system32/WinMetadata"
 - Create a folder WINE on your home (homwe/username/WINE)